Imago

 Apr 20, 2026; Cleveland, Ohio, USA; Cleveland Cavaliers guard Donovan Mitchell (45) talks with guard James Harden (1) during the first half during game two of the first round of the 2026 NBA Playoffs against the Toronto Raptors at Rocket Arena.
 Mandatory Credit: David Dermer-Imagn Images

-Jalen Brunson thoroughly enjoyed facing the Harden matchup.
+Jalen Brunson thoroughly enjoyed facing the Harden matchup and delivered MVP-caliber leadership.
 To begin with, he had a deep 3-pointer to make it 94-89, and a few possessions later, Harden would over-commit on a potential double team on Brunson, leaving Mikal Bridges open to nail a corner 3, which made it 99-96.
 Moving on, the 11x All-Star was late in switching or just gassed out.
 He even left Landry Shamet wide open for another 3 to tie the game 99-99.

-Jalen Brunson scored 38 points, with 15 of those coming in the 4th quarter.
+Brunson scored 38 points total, including 15 in the fourth quarter, and exploded for 17 points on 8-for-10 shooting with 4 assists during the decisive stretch.
 Meanwhile, James Harden struggled with 15 points and shot just 1-for-8 from 3-point range.
-More bad news for the Cavs was that the Beard finished with more turnovers (6) than made field goals (5) for the 32nd time in his playoff career & the 6th time this postseason.
+More bad news for the Cavs was that the Beard finished with more turnovers (6) than made field goals (5) for the 32nd time in his playoff career and the 6th time this postseason, a recurring late-series pattern.

 Mike Brown praised his captain, James Harden escaped criticism